Skip to main content

 E[X]=np\mathbb{E}[X] = np, Var(X)=np(1p)\text{Var}(X) = np(1-p).
 As nn \to \infty with npnp fixed, the Binomial converges to the Poisson.
 As nn \to \infty with pp fixed, Xnpnp(1p)N(0,1)\frac{X - np}{\sqrt{np(1-p)}} \to \mathcal{N}(0,1) by the CLT.

-**Poisson** -- models the number of events in a fixed interval when events occur independently at a constant rate $\lambda$:
+**Poisson**: models the number of events in a fixed interval when events occur independently at a constant rate $\lambda$:

 P(X=k)=λkeλk!,k=0,1,2,P(X = k) = \frac{\lambda^k e^{-\lambda}}{k!}, \quad k = 0, 1, 2, \ldots

 E[X]=Var(X)=λ\mathbb{E}[X] = \text{Var}(X) = \lambda.
-The Poisson distribution is its own conjugate family for the rate parameter.
+The conjugate prior for the Poisson rate λ\lambda is the Gamma distribution.
 It appears in count data modeling (event frequency, word counts in bag-of-words models).

 The Categorical distribution is the output distribution for classification.
 The softmax function converts logits $z \in \mathbb{R}^K$ to a Categorical distribution: $\pi_k = \frac{e^{z_k}}{\sum_j e^{z_j}}$.
 The softmax is the inverse of the log-odds (logit) function and arises naturally from the exponential family form of the Categorical.
 Every classification neural network implicitly defines a Categorical distribution over labels. **Relationships between discrete distributions.** The discrete distributions form a hierarchy: